Capstone-Projects-2025-Spring/project-003-story-builder-team-1/documentation/docs/system-architecture/class-diagrams.md

 #### `story_push(String local_story) : void` - PLACEHOLDER

-#### `judge(): Map` - Replaces the chapterbank structure in Translator with a new, ranked version no longer corresponding to instance numbers but to quality.
+#### `judge(): LinkedList` - Replaces the chapterbank structure in Translator with a new, ranked version no longer corresponding to instance numbers but to quality.
 The LLM will rank the chapters for us and this function will format the output to be presentable for React.

 ## Prompt_Admin Class:
 **Purpose**: The final step in the pipeline between accessing database agent info and communicating with the LLM.
 It assembles a prompt based on some templates which serve different purposes (i.e., generation, critique, and judgement).
 Only Courier will access this class, and it will send it information it’s sent by Translator.